prajwalendra/mcp/src/openapi-mcp-server/AUTHENTICATION.md

 Common Cognito authentication issues:

-1. **Missing credentials**: Check that all required parameters are set (client ID, username, password)
+1. **Missing credentials**: Check that all required parameters are set (client ID, username/password or client secret)
 2. **Invalid credentials**: Verify the credentials are correct in the AWS Cognito console
 3. **Expired token**: The server will automatically attempt to refresh expired tokens
 4. **User not confirmed**: Confirm the user in the AWS Cognito console
 5. **Missing User Pool ID**: Some Cognito configurations require a User Pool ID
+6. **Invalid domain**: For client credentials flow, ensure the domain prefix is correct
+7. **Invalid scopes**: For client credentials flow, ensure the requested scopes are allowed for the client